psu-libraries/fams_tools/README.md

   3. `cp CONGRANT.csv path/to/ai_integration/data`

-  4. Convert CONGRANT.csv as a tab delimited text file called CONGRANT-tabdel.txt and format 'ID' column to a number with 0 decimal places.
+  4. Format 'ID' column to a number with 0 decimal places and convert CONGRANT.csv to a tab delimited text file called CONGRANT-tabdel.txt.

   5. `rake activity_insight:remove_duplicates`